 Lipscomb Hall South

 A unique aspect of Lipscomb South is that the furniture is moveable.
 This allows the residents to create more privacy, more floor space or other arrangements that suit their taste.
-The furniture of every room includes a bed, desk, chest of drawers and large closet for each students.
-Many residents appreciate that card access is required to enter the hallway and that a traditional key lock on the room door.
+The furniture of every room includes a bed, desk, chest of drawers and large closet for each student.
+Many residents appreciate that card access is required to enter the hallway and a traditional key lock is on the room door.

 Hall Staff & Involvement

 Lipscomb Hall has student Resident Assistants living in the building as well as a full-time professional Residence Director.
 The main office is staffed by friendly Office Assistants and offers many amenities including board games, sports equipment, kitchen utensils, pots and pans, tools and vacuum cleaners.

 Resident Assistants live in the building serving as resources to all of the Lipscomb Residents.
 The RAs thrive on building a strong sense of community through floor and building programs, which bring the residents together for both social and educational purposes.